garyhooks/aws_notes/CloudFront.md

 * Great for dynamic content which changes a lot
 * S3 CRR can be set up to automatically sync contents between different regions using repication rules

+# CloudFront Geo Restriction

+* Restrict based on country
+* Allowlist to whitelist
+* Blocklist to deny
+* The country is determined using a 3rd party geo-IP database
+* You can turn this on within security->Cloudfront Geographic restrictions

+# Cache Invalidation

+* If you update the backend, CloudFront does not know about it until the cache TTL expires
+* You can force an entire or patial refresh by using **CloudFront Invalidation**
+* Invalidate ALL files using * wildcard or special paths, using /images/*

+# AWS Global Accelerator